onshape-public/go-client/onshape/docs/BTOwnerInfo.md

 NewBTOwnerInfoWithDefaults instantiates a new BTOwnerInfo object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAcceptOwnershipTransfer

-`func (o *BTOwnerInfo) GetAcceptOwnershipTransfer() bool`

-GetAcceptOwnershipTransfer returns the AcceptOwnershipTransfer field if non-nil, zero value otherwise.

-### GetAcceptOwnershipTransferOk

-`func (o *BTOwnerInfo) GetAcceptOwnershipTransferOk() (*bool, bool)`

-GetAcceptOwnershipTransferOk returns a tuple with the AcceptOwnershipTransfer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAcceptOwnershipTransfer

-`func (o *BTOwnerInfo) SetAcceptOwnershipTransfer(v bool)`

-SetAcceptOwnershipTransfer sets AcceptOwnershipTransfer field to given value.

-### HasAcceptOwnershipTransfer

-`func (o *BTOwnerInfo) HasAcceptOwnershipTransfer() bool`

-HasAcceptOwnershipTransfer returns a boolean if a field has been set.

 ### GetHref